noec764/erpnext/docs/dooks/stock/delivery-note.md

 > Stock > Packing Slip > New Packing Slip

-You can create multiple Packing Slips for your Delivery Note and Dooks will ensure that the quantities in the Packing Slip do not exceed the quantities in the Delivery Note.
+You can create multiple Packing Slips for your Delivery Note and Dokie will ensure that the quantities in the Packing Slip do not exceed the quantities in the Delivery Note.